BIC-MNI/mni-7t-dicom-to-bids/CONTRIBUTING.md

 The GitHub repository of the project can be found at https://github.com/BIC-MNI/mni-7t-dicom-to-bids, if you want to contribute, do not hesitate to fill an issue or open a a pull request.

-## Installation
+## Python installation

-As with the a normal installation, start by installing the BIC utilities Python package.
+To install the converter as an editable Python package, start by installing the BIC utilities Python package.

 ```sh
 pip install git+https://github.com/BIC-MNI/bic-mri-pipeline-util